hoytech/lmdbxx/README.md

 ## Features

 * Designed to be entirely self-contained as a single `<lmdb++.h>` header file that can be dropped into a project.
-* Implements a straightforward mapping from C to C++, with consistent naming.
+* Implements a straightforward mapping to and from the LMDB C library, with consistent naming.
 * Provides both a procedural interface and an object-oriented RAII interface.
 * Simplifies error handling by translating error codes into C++ exceptions.
 * Carefully differentiates logic errors, runtime errors, and fatal errors.